US judge in Texas strikes down Biden loan-forgiveness plan

 While the stay temporarily stopped the administration from actually clearing debt, the White House has encouraged borrowers to continue applying for relief, saying the court order did not prevent applications or the review of applications.
 As of late October, more than 22 million borrowers had applied for debt relief.

+The legal challenges have created confusion about whether borrowers who expected to have debt canceled will have to resume making payments come Jan.
+1, when a pause prompted by the COVID-19 pandemic is set to expire.

+Economists worry that many people have yet to rebound financially from the pandemic, saying that if borrowers who were expecting debt cancellation are asked to make payments instead, many could fall behind on the bills and default.

-The White House did not immediately respond to a message seeking comment.
+The White House did not immediately provide a response to the ruling.

+In his order Thursday, Pittman said the Higher Education Relief Opportunities for Students Act of 2003, commonly known as the HEROES Act, did not provide the authorization for the loan forgiveness program that the Biden administration claimed it did.

+The law allows the secretary of education to “waive or modify any statutory or regulatory provision applicable to the student financial assistance programs ... as the Secretary deems necessary in connection with a war or other military operation or national emergency."